A privacywall for Windows (Vista, 7, 8, 10), designed to dismantle built-in data

 blackbird -scan = A full privacy scan of your system.

-blackbird -noupdate = Skip blacklisted Windows update removal.
+blackbird -noupdate = Skip blacklisted KB updates removal.
+(Not avaliable on Windows 10)

 blackbird -nohost = Skip host blocking.

-blackbird -t = Enable Sensors / Auto-screen rotation on tablets.
+blackbird -t = Enable/Disable Sensors / Auto-screen rotation on tablets.

-blackbird -e = Disable SMB over NetBIOS (close listening port 445).
+blackbird -e = Enable/Disable SMB over NetBIOS (close listening port 445).

-blackbird -h = Disable Hibernation (deletes hiberfil.sys file from root).
+blackbird -h = Enable/Disable Hibernation (deletes hiberfil.sys file from root).

-blackbird -u = Disable automatic installation of updates / Sets to manual download and install only.
+blackbird -u = Enable/Disable auto-installation of Windows updates / Sets to manual download and install only.

-blackbird -m = Disable automatic installation of Malicious Removal Tool updates.
+blackbird -m = Enable/Disable auto-installation of Malicious Removal Tool updates.
+(Not avaliable on Windows 10)

 blackbird -n = Remove Blackbird network blocks.